What does Michigan Rental dwelling insurance cover

-Rental dwelling insurance provides coverage for accidental loss to the building and other structures attached to it like a porch, garage or fence.
-Clearly, state how the detached structures on the property are used.
+Rental dwelling insurance provides coverage for accidental loss to the building and other structures attached to it like a porch, garage, or fence.
+State how you use the detached structures on the property.
 If the use is for commercial, manufacturing, farming, or if your tenant decides to use them for any of these purposes or other business purposes, a standard rental dwelling policy may not cover losses arising from these activities.

 Personal property includes items such as appliances, maintenance, and service equipment owned by you.
 If your rental dwelling policy does not have this type of coverage, you might be exposed.

 This coverage protects you against bodily injury or personal injury resulting from a lawsuit to your property.
-These types of claims are the ones that could affect you and your family for a lifetime if you are not adequately covered.
+These types of claims are the ones that could affect you and your family for a lifetime if you don’t have enough liability coverage.
 Business liability also includes coverage for the cost of legal defense.

 Loss of Rents